risc0/risc0-rust-starter/README.md

 rustup toolchain install nightly rustup override set nightly
 ```
-To build all methods and execute a multiplication method within the zkVM, run either of the following options:
+To build all methods and execute the method within the zkVM, run either of the following options:

 ### Option A: Cargo Commands
 ```